-At times, there is no need to worry about a maintenance indicator on your VW, like if the light is green signifying something informational such as you're daytime running lights being on.
-However, yellow or red lights signal a more serious issue..
+At times, there is no need to worry about a maintenance indicator on your VW, like if the light is green signifying something informational such as your daytime running lights being on.
+However, yellow or red lights signal a more serious issue.
 A yellow light typically means to use caution while driving, in the case of a possible ABS defect, low oil pressure, or issue with the steering system.
 Red maintenance lights signal that you should stop the vehicle as soon as possible and turn off the engine.
 There could be low voltage output from the alternator, exceedingly high engine temperatures, or no oil pressure at all.

 If the brake light or ABS lights are illuminated on your vehicle, the wheel speed sensor or ABS control module has most likely failed.
 This does not necessarily mean that the speed sensor is broken, it may just need to be cleaned off.
 In addition to the speed sensor, any basic problem that causes the rear brakes to apply too quickly can activate the ABS.
 These issues may include cracked rear linings, oil-contaminated linings, weak brake return springs, or a faulty proportioning valve.

 Some VW owners may experience the ABS and brake lights flashing once accompanied by three beeps.
-This symptom can signify a fault ABS sensor, an issue with the hand brake switch, or even low brake fluid.
+This symptom can signify a faulty ABS sensor, an issue with the hand brake switch, or even low brake fluid.
 The ABS control module may also play a role if you experience this symptom.

-Check engine light (ie. Could be running fine or have a noticeable drivability concern/ symptoms)
+(ie. Could be running fine or have a noticeable drivability concern/ symptoms)

 The first easy fix if your check engine light is on is to make sure the gas cap is tightened.
 If the gas cap is loose or cracked, the check engine light will stay on for extended periods of time.
 If the gas cap is intact and the light is on, you may be experiencing problems such as a blown head gasket, faulty fuel injector, faulty oxygen sensor, cracked or loose hoses, or faulty spark plugs or wires.
 If the light is flashing, this indicates serious issues with the engine that should be tended to immediately, such as a catalytic converter malfunction or a cylinder misfire.